nfagerlund/terraform-website/content/source/docs/cloud/workspaces/state.html.md

 -> **API:** See the [State Versions API](../api/state-versions.html).

-Each workspace has its own separate state data.
-In order to read and write state for the correct workspace, Terraform Cloud overrides any configured [backend](/docs/backends/index.html) when running Terraform.
+Each Terraform Cloud workspace has its own separate state data, used for runs within that workspace.

+In [remote runs](../run/index.html), Terraform Cloud automatically configures Terraform to use the workspace's state; the Terraform configuration does not need an explicit backend configuration.
+(If a backend configuration is present, it will be overridden.)
+In local runs, you can use a workspace's state by configuring [the `remote` backend](/docs/backends/types/remote.html).

+## State Versions

+In addition to the current state, Terraform Cloud retains historical _state versions,_ which can be used to analyze infrastructure changes over time.

-You can view current and historical state data for a workspace from its "States" tab.
+You can view a workspace's state versions from its "States" tab.
 Each state in the list indicates which run and which VCS commit (if applicable) it was associated with.
-You can click a state in the list for more details, including a diff against the previous state and a link to the raw state file.
+Click a state in the list for more details, including a diff against the previous state and a link to the raw state file.

 ## Cross-Workspace State Access